Frequently Asked Questions About Dry Aging Meat

 What Meats Can Be Dry-Aged in The Aging Room?

 In The Aging room, meat other than beef can be dry-aged.
 This includes higher fat-content portions of pork, lamb, and game meat such as deer (hunted responsibly, of course).
 The ripening period for these meats varies with beef able to ripen the longest.
-Poultry and fish should not be dry-aged.
+Poultry and fish are recommended to be dry-aged separatly from other meats.

 Why Dry Age Beef?